chapman-cs510-2016f/cw-13-redyellow/README.md

 ## Assessment

-Analyze in this section what you found useful about this assignment in your own words.
-Include any lingering questions or comments that you may have.
+I learned how to use matrix in C++, and operator-overloading, template class, template function, save output into csv file.

-**I learned how to use matrix in C++, and operator-overloading, template class, template function, save output into csv file**
+Have got some good exercise on how Matrix works in C++.
+It is different from Stack and Queue in that Matrix is two dimensional.
+Template class makes things fancier.
+Also have got deeper understanding in operator overloading.
+And have learned how to write and save CSV files.

 ## Honor Pledge